Test Tube Baby Centre & Best IVF Treatment in Mumbai

-At our IVF centre in Mumbai/ test tube baby centre on or after the day of your retrieval, and before the embryo transfer, progesterone preparations / other medications are given to enhance implantation (the process by which the embryo adheres to the uterus) and to support early pregnancy (Luteal Support).
+At our test tube baby centre on or after the day of your retrieval, and before the embryo transfer, progesterone preparations / other medications are given to enhance implantation (the process by which the embryo adheres to the uterus) and to support early pregnancy (Luteal Support).
 Progesterone preparations can be in the form of injections/oral tablets/vaginal tablets/vaginal gel.
-Generally, the dreaded painful injections (oil based progesterone injections) are not given unless absolutely required.
+Generally, the dreaded painful injections (oil-based progesterone injections) are not given unless absolutely required.
 The vaginal tablets/gel and oral tablets have given equivalent or better results.
 These medications are continued for 14 days after the embryo transfer.

 The principal disadvantage is that of a need for daily intramuscular injection.

 Also, intramuscular progesterone administration may lead to redness, inflammation, tender wheals at the injection site and even sterile abscess formation can occur.
 This is the result of the long half-life of the oil vehicle.

 Allergic reactions also have been noted with the use of intramuscular progesterone injections.

 Vaginal route of administration provides targeted delivery.
 The active ingredients are transported directly from the vagina to the uterus, thus increasing the concentration of progesterone in the uterus and bypassing the systemic circulation.
 This increases the concentration in the target organ and reduces the risk of side effects via the “first uterine pass effect”.

 The gel produces an endometrial response that is equal to or advanced in comparison with that demonstrated by the IM route.

 The vaginal route is convenient and more acceptable to the patients since it does not hurt nor requires special equipment’s.
 It is rarely allergenic.